standardebooks/manual/4-semantics.rst

 Block-level elements
 ====================

-Block-level elements are by default rendered with :css:`{ display: block; }`.
+Block-level elements are by default rendered with :css:`display: block;`.
 See the `complete list of block-level elements <https://developer.mozilla.org/en-US/docs/Web/HTML/Block-level_elements>`__.

 #.
 Sectioning block-level elements denote major structural divisions in a work.